Jodenee/Voyager/docs/Webhook.md

 Parameters:

-- content: The content for the message.
+- content: The content of the message.
 - embeds: The embeds that'll be attached to the message.
 - queue: Whether to queue the request.
 This will make sure the message is sent.
 - waitForMessage: Whether to wait for the message to be returned.
 If this is set to true a Message or ThreadMessage object will be returned depending on where the message was sent.